-semi-supervised clustering tasks on some data sets from the UCI Machine Learning Repository.
-Table 1 summarizes the characteristics of six UCI data sets used in our experiments.
-The number of data points n, the number of clusters c, the number of features d, and the number of randomly selected similar pairs S are shown in each line of Table 1.
+To access the efficacy of our metric learning methods for real-world data sets, we further perform experiments for semi-supervised clustering tasks on some data sets from the UCI Machine Learning Repository.
+Table 1 summarizes the characteristics of nine UCI data sets used in our experiments.
+The number of data points n, the number of clusters c, the number of features d, and the number of randomly selected similarity constraints S are shown in each row of Table 1.

 The clustering results using different clustering algorithms numbered as in Section 3.1 are shown in Figure 4.
-From the clustering results, we can see that our kernel-based method outperforms RCA and is comparable or even better than LLMA.
+From the clustering results, we can see that our kernel-based method outperforms RCA and is comparable to or even better than LLMA.